mmiranda222/.statsuite/content/using-de/viewing-data/preview-table/_index.md

 4) If there is no Row dimension yet, then the Ref_Area dimension dimension, if it has no layout annotation, otherwise the first dimension without a layout annotation, except the Time_Period, is moved to the Rows axis.
 5) All other dimensions without a layout annotation are moved to the Row Section axis.

-The dimensions configured to be part of the "Unit of measure" concepts are, when possible, merged together with the attributes configured to be part of the "Unit of measure" concepts and displayed as a separate "virtual" dimension on an automaically defined axis.
-For more details see [here](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-de/viewing-data/preview-table/unit-of-measure/).
+The dimensions configured to be part of the combined virtual components are, when possible, merged together with the attributes configured to be part of the combined virtual components.
+These virtual components are displayed separately on automaically defined axes.
+For more details see [here](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-de/viewing-data/preview-table/combined-concepts/).

 What happens when the user starts customising the layout is described [here](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-de/viewing-data/preview-table/customise-feature/).